-The goal of developing a framework is to map out when, how and by whom evidence is used in policymaking and identify areas of interest for measurement.
+The goal of developing a framework is to map out when, how and by whom evidence is used in policymaking1 and identify areas of interest for measurement.
 It aimed to operationalise measurements for monitoring and evaluating the process of evidence use in public policy as well as identify gaps where new measures could be developed.
-Our inventory of evidenceuse measures mapped onto the components of the conceptual framework (Objective 2) is described elsewhere (link to user guide) and can be explored here (insert link to inventory).
+Our inventory of evidence-use measures mapped onto the components of the conceptual framework (Objective 2) is described elsewhere and can be explored here.